ZoeLeung2021/DE-individual/README.md

-# Outine and explanation of DE-individual Nascar project
+# Outline and explanation of DE-individual Nascar project

 **1. Data collection**